dilip7/CS-Cart-Plugin/README.md

 1. Log into CS-Cart as administrator (http://cscart_installation/admin.php).
 Navigate to Administration / Payment Methods.
 2. Click the "+" to add a new payment method.
 3. Choose QuikWallet from the list and then click save.
 For template, choose "cc_outside.tpl"
+4. In Icon field towards bottom of General tab , upload logo.png from this repo
-4. Click the 'Configure' tab.
+5. Click the 'Configure' tab.
-5. ENter your  Partner ID, Partner Secret and QuikWallet Server URL shared with you from QuikWallet.
+6. Enter your  Partner ID, Partner Secret and QuikWallet Server URL shared with you from QuikWallet.
-6. Click 'Save'
+7. Click 'Save'

 Example